Representing the interests of engineers across America

 AAES' Engineering Workforce Commission monitors engineering job statistics that help universities, corporations, and government set salary, hiring, enrollment, and degree trends in the marketplace.
 Each year it publishes three major surveys regarded as the most accurate, objective, and timely reports about the engineering workforce:

-The 2014 Engineering & Technology Degrees publication is available for purchase!
+The 2015 Engineering Salary Survey publication is available for purchase!